marigold-dev/training-nft-1/README.md

 > Note : to be sure that taqueria will use ligo v0.57 that contains the ligo package installer w/ Docker fix, we set the env var `TAQ_LIGO_IMAGE`

 The contract compiles, now let's write `Transfer,Balance_of,Update_operators` entrypoints.
 We will do a passthrough call to the underlying library.
-On main function, replace the default case code by this one
+On `main` function, **replace the default cases code by this one**

 ```jsligo
      Transfer: (p: NFT.transfer) => {